cwoodza/pldf/README.md

 let mydf = new pldf(mydata)
 ```

 pldf will accept any type of value that can be stored in a JavaScript Object, including functions or other Objects.
-However, pldf functions are only able to evaluate strings, numbers and booleans.
+However, pldf functions are only able to evaluate strings, numbers and Booleans.

-For users looking to include a pldt data table, an optional second arguement accepts an HTML ID reference, which indicates where the table should be rendered.
+For users looking to include a pldt data table, an optional second argument accepts an HTML ID reference, which indicates where the table should be rendered.
 An optional third element allows users to control how the pldt renders, however it is generally recommended to rather make these edits by changing the ```defaultSpec``` object at the top of the pldf.js script.

 ```js
 let mydf = new pldf(mydata, "myid", myspec)